peto7532159/Fuzzy-Text-International/README.md

 [Swedish fuzzy text watch]: https://github.com/Sarastro72/Swedish-Fuzzy-Text-watch

-This version builds upon the work by waerewip and Mattias: it supports multiple languages, and provides options to change the visual style.
+This version builds upon the work by Mihai and Mattias: it supports multiple languages, and provides options to change the visual style.

 Features: